The Legal Foundations of Thailand: Why the Civil and Commercial Code is Key to Doing Business

 This is the most common structure for businesses in Thailand, particularly for foreign investors.
 Regulated by Articles 1096 o 1273 of the civil and commercial code a ltd is a legal entity with capital stock divided into shares of equal value.
 Private company liability of members is restricted to the unpaid portion of the shares in that company.

-The company is required to have at least one director and is also required to hold an annual general meeting of shareholders.
-Directors are subject to fiduciary duties and statutory duties under the 1144 to 1176.
-These include acting in good faith, avoiding conflicts of interest, and ensuring compliance with statutory reporting and accounting obligations.
+The company must have at least one director and must hold an annual general meeting of shareholders.
+Directors owe fiduciary and statutory duties under Articles 1144 to 1176.
+These duties include acting in good faith, avoiding conflicts of interest, and ensuring compliance with statutory reporting and accounting obligations.

-The transfer of shares is generally unrestricted unless otherwise provided in the Articles.
-However, if foreign ownership exceeds 49%, the company may be subject to restrictions under the Foreign Business Act and must obtain a Foreign Business License unless exempted.
+The transfer of shares is generally unrestricted unless the Articles provide otherwise.
+However, when foreign ownership exceeds 49%, the Foreign Business Act may impose restrictions, and the company must obtain a Foreign Business License unless an exemption applies.

 Conclusion

-Finally, the Civil and Commercial Codein Thailand is the cornerstone of Thailand’s private legal regime.
-It offers a unified written account of law for personal and business relations, where both contracts, obligations and property rights are present.
-Understanding of the various provisions of the Code is essential for Foreign Investors, Industries, Companies and legal practitioners.
-The law has also its special regulations for some matters and situtations, but an environment of predictable law is covered by the Civil and Commercial Code in Thailand to claim rights, enforce transactions and protect investments.
-Legal guidance derived from the principles of the Code is therefore absolutely essential for any significant commercial venture in the Kingdom.
+Finally, the Civil and Commercial Code in Thailand stands as the cornerstone of Thailand’s private legal regime.
+It offers a unified written body of law governing personal and business relations, including contracts, obligations, and property rights.
+Foreign investors, industries, companies, and legal practitioners must understand the various provisions of the Code.
+The law also contains specific regulations for certain matters and situations, but the Civil and Commercial Code in Thailand provides a predictable legal environment that allows parties to claim rights, enforce transactions, and protect investments.
+Legal guidance based on the principles of the Code therefore remains absolutely essential for any significant commercial venture in the Kingdom.